Tales from the Crypt (film): Production

 Milton Subotsky of Amicus Productions had long been a fan of EC Comics' Tales from the Crypt and eventually persuaded his partner Max Rosenberg to buy the rights.
 The copyright owner, William Gaines, insisted on script approval.
 The budget of £170,000 was higher than usual for an Amicus production, and was partly funded by American International Pictures.
 Peter Cushing was originally offered the part of Ralph Jason but wanted to try something different and played the elderly Arthur Edward Grimsdyke instead, while Richard Greene was cast as Ralph.
 Filming started on 13 September 1971 and finished in 1972.

 Only two of the stories are from EC's Tales from the Crypt comic book.
 The reason for this, according to Creepy founding editor Russ Jones, is that producer Milton Subotsky did not own a run of the original EC comic book but instead adapted the movie from the two paperback reprints given to him by Jones.
 The story "Wish You Were Here" was reprinted in the paperback collection The Vault of Horror (Ballantine, 1965).
 The other four stories in the movie were among the eight stories reprinted in Tales from the Crypt (Ballantine, 1964).

-Ralph Richardson's hooded Crypt Keeper, more sombre than the EC original (as illustrated by Al Feldstein and Jack Davis), has a monk-like appearance and resembles EC's GhouLunatics.
+Sir Ralph Richardson's hooded Crypt Keeper, more sombre than the EC original (as illustrated by Al Feldstein and Jack Davis), has a monk-like appearance with his hood up.
 In the EC horror comics, the other horror hosts (the Old Witch and the Vault Keeper) wore hoods, while the Crypt Keeper did not.
 The earlier Amicus anthology film Torture Garden features a similar ending breaking the fourth wall.

 The screenplay was adapted into a tie-in novel by Jack Oleck, Tales from the Crypt (Bantam, 1972).
 Oleck, who wrote the novel Messalina (1950), also scripted for EC's Picto-Fiction titles, Crime Illustrated, Shock Illustrated and Terror Illustrated.
 A tie-in novel was also written by Oleck for the later Amicus anthology film The Vault Of Horror, released in 1973.

+Filming took place at Shepperton Studios and at various locations around Surrey and Middlesex.
+The opening credits sequence was filmed at Highgate Cemetery.